 1980: The Ramones released their fifth studio album, End of the Century.
 It was the group’s first album produced by Phil Spector as well as their first without original member Tommy Ramone.
 The LP became the Ramones’ highest charting album of all time, reaching #44 on the Billboard pop chart and #14 on the UK chart.

 1983: Echo and the Bunnymen’s third studio album, Porcupine, was released.
 It became the group’s highest charting album in the UK, debuting at the #2 spot a few days later.

 1984: Eurythmics scored their first #1 album in the UK with their second LP, Touch.
 In the US, it was their first of two top 10 albums, peaking at #7.

 1984: Culture Club achieved their only #1 in the US with “Karma Chameleon,” which started three weeks at the top of the Billboard Hot 100.

 1989: Edie Brickell and the New Bohemians’ debut album Shooting Rubberbands at the Stars entered the top 10 on the Billboard pop chart.
-It was the group’s only top 10 LP and peaked at #4 two weeks later.
+It is the group’s only top 10 LP and peaked at #4 two weeks later.

 2008: On the 40th anniversary of the song’s recording, “Across the Universe” by the Beatles became the first song beamed into space, with the United States National Aeronautics and Space Administration transmitting the recording in the direction of the North Star, Polaris, 431 light years away.
 The transmission had been arranged by Beatles historian Martin Lewis, and also coincided with the celebrations of NASA’s 50th anniversary and the 50th anniversary of the launch of America’s first satellite, Explorer 1.